Pine Mills Pottery, Daphne and Gary Hatcher: handmade by human beings

 If you are thinking of driving out, why not stay a while?
-Gary and Daphne now offer a lovely rental cottage situated on 3 private acres directly next door to Pine Mills Pottery, nestled the woods, a naturalist and bird-watcher's paradise.
+Gary and Daphne now offer a lovely secluded rental cottage situated on 3 private acres directly next door to Pine Mills Pottery, nestled in the woods, a naturalist and bird-watcher's paradise.

 Fully furnished and beautifully appointed, the totally renovated 2700 sq. ft. house has two-bedrooms, 1 1/2 baths and everything you need for a quiet getaway: sheets, towels, a fully outfitted kitchen with all new appliances and fixtures, complete with Pine Mills Pottery dinnerware, washer and dryer, a screened porch, walking paths through the woods and more.
 Perfect for a romantic weekend, a couples retreat from the city, bicyclists, a writers or artists retreat, a girls weekend away or a small family gathering.
 Sleeps 6 comfortably.
 Smoke-free.
 No pets.

 Our VRBO (Vacation Rental By Owner) site for rates and reservations is located here (though by calling Daphne directly at 903-316-1696 you receive a better rate):

 Inquire at the pottery or call us at 903-316-1696 or 903-857-2271, or you may send Daphne an email by clicking here: Daphne's email